Jeno7u/microservices-notes-api/README.md

 # Microservice Notes REST API
-A simple microservice REST API for creating, storing and using notes.
+A microservice RESTful API for creating, storing and using notes.

 ---